Curator ・ Researcher ・ Writer working across Japan and South Korea.

 I 猪 — pig.

-Ka 飼 — to raise.
+Kai 飼 — to raise.

-Ino 野 — field.
+No 野 — field.

+In time, a large Korean community—centered largely on people from Jeju—formed in Osaka.
+After liberation, families affected by the 4.3 Incident also joined them.
 In the 1920s, it is said that letters could reach Korea simply by being addressed “Ikaino, Japan.”
 There were even cases of families who had stowed away from Jeju being found through letters sent in this way.

 The exhibition inside the archive was arranged in reverse chronological order, moving from the present back into the past.
 The present—where K-pop plays—feels far removed from the time when haenyeo crossed the sea as stowaways.

 In other words, a museum or archive is not simply a neutral repository of memory, but a space that determines what is recognized as worthy of being remembered.
 To become an archive—or a kind of “museum”—is to demand public recognition.
-And so the materials gathered there, precisely because they present themselves so clearly, almost seem desperate.
+Perhaps that is why they seemed to present themselves with such unmistakable faces that they appeared, paradoxically, all the more urgent.

-An archive is a passage through which memory is made possible.
-“To create an archive” is to acknowledge that something holds value—for someone, or for a group.
-Perhaps that is why some people continue to build such places.
+An archive is a passage through which memory travels.
+To create an archive is also an act of recognizing that something holds value—for someone, or for a community.
+That may be why some people continue to build such spaces.
 What is a crucial historical record for one may mean nothing at all to another.
-Not all histories are granted universal representation.
+Not all histories are granted universal representational value.

 Even now, but especially in my early years studying in Japan, I was deeply drawn to Japanese women artists who dealt with critiques of imperialism and the ethics of recording.
-I devoted a significant portion of my master’s thesis to MARUKI Toshi, who, together with her husband, spent 32 years painting the Hiroshima Panels.
+I devoted a significant portion of my master’s thesis to MARUKI Toshi, who, together with her husband, spent 32 years painting The Hiroshima Panels.
 The Marukis painted in order to record memories that the media of the time did not.
 In their later years, they included American soldiers and figures in hanbok, refusing to overlook those who had been excluded once again.
 I also began to reconsider those Japanese who were born and raised on the Korean Peninsula and reflected on imperialism from that position.

 It was the fact that these artists had images from the early twentieth century—photographs, faces.